giselew/toctoc_comments/Documentation/UsersManual/AdministrationModuleInTypo31/BannedIpAddressesFrom/Index.rst

 Banned IP addresses from spamhaus.org
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the administration menu select “Banned IP adresses”
+In the overview you find a box *IP-Blocking*

-On the page shown you can refresh the static table holding banned IPs from www.spamhaus.org.
+Below you can refresh the static table holding banned IPs from www.spamhaus.org.

 Also you see date/time when the list has been imported the last time.